emmanuelmoon/BooleanRetrieval/README.md

 1. processing.ipynb
 2. RunQueries.ipynb
 3. docs.pkl
-4.
+4. inverted_index.pkl
+5. positional_index.pkl

 Run processing.ipynb first if you want to preprocess from scratch.
-RunQueries is for running queries in GUI
+RunQueries is for running queries in GUI.

 ## Installation
 You need to clone to the directory.
-Make to sure to clone the ".pkl" file as they contain the indices.
+Make to sure to clone the ".pkl" files as they contain the indices.
-You need a recent version of Python which should includes:
+You need a recent version of Python which should include:
 - tkinter
 - pickle
 - re